 • Consider your cat’s size and choose a harness that fits snugly but doesn’t restrict movement.

-### Introducing the Harness Gradually
+3. Introducing the Harness Gradually

 Start by familiarizing your cat with the harness in a calm environment.
 Place the harness on your cat and let them sniff it and get used to it.
 Offer treats and positive reinforcement during this process.

 Once your cat is comfortable with the harness, you can begin training them to walk in it.
 Start in a quiet, indoor space and guide your cat with gentle encouragement.
 Gradually increase the duration and intensity of your training sessions.
+(See Also: Why Do Cats’ Pupils Get Big At Night)

-### Tips for Successful Training (See Also: Why Are Cats Fluffy)
+4. Tips for Successful Training

 • Use treats and positive reinforcement to incentivize your cat.